 It’s time for another Super Cute Creators interview.
-Today we’re finding out a little bit more about Ryan Zanfei, the artist behind the kawaii characters of Tasty Peach Studios (including the Meowchi plushie I reviewed yesterday).
+Today we’re finding out a little bit more about Riss Zanfei, the artist behind the kawaii characters of Tasty Peach Studios (including the Meowchi plushie I reviewed yesterday).
 Read on for another inspiring look into the life of a kawaii creative!

 Who are you, what do you make and what do you do in your spare time?

 Hello readers!
-My name is Ryan Zanfei, I am the president and lead artist with Tasty Peach Studios Inc. We specialize in cute, original designs in plush, apparel, fashion wigs, and a ton of other goodies.
+My name is Riss Zanfei, I am the president and lead artist with Tasty Peach Studios Inc. We specialize in cute, original designs in plush, apparel, fashion wigs, and a ton of other goodies.
 In my spare time I’m usually still drawing haha!
 Tasty Peach Studios design work takes up most of my time, so in the rare free time I do get I tend to draw to get whatever random things that may be filling up the creative part of my brain.
 Other than that, when I’ve simply had enough of drawing for the day I will hop on Final Fantasy XIV!
 Or play any number of games on my 3DS (Story of Season!)

 Where do you live and what’s it’s like there?